 There is a time and place for fancy cheese but this, my friends, is not it.
 To make this soup you will walk past the mustachioed man behind the cheese counter and head straight for the refrigerated dairy section where tucked in between the sour cream and onion dip you will find blocks of Colby jack, cheddar, and Swiss.

-Grab about three of those babies, whichever ones float your boat (I went cheddar jack) and by now you should be getting the picture of where this soup is going.
+Grab about three of those babies, whichever ones float your boat (I went cheddar jack) and by now you should be getting the picture of where this Mexican potato soup is going.

 It is the dictionary definition of ‘hearty’; made with fat chunks of potato, jalapeños, and fire-roasted tomatoes all in a creamy broth.
 The soft, diced cheese gets thrown in at the end and turns into great, melty strands as the soup is ladled into bowls.
 It may not be all one needs to deal with snow in late May, but its a start.